centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-bluemind-ssh.md

 ## Configuration

-You can choose between 3 ssh backends to connect to the Bluemind server.
+Adding a new host into Centreon, apply the relevant host template matching your instance/cluster type.
+All of the host templates begin with *App-Bluemind-SSH*.
+Once the template set, you have to set values according to the chosen SSH backend.

-Addinge a new host into Centreon, apply the relevant host template matching your instance/cluster type.
-All of the host templates begin with ```App-Bluemind-SSH```.
-Once the template chosen, you have to set values according the ssh backend.
+3 SSH backends are available to connect to the BlueMind server: *sshcli*, *plink* and *libssh* which are detailed below.

 ### sshcli backend